micbay/RaceTimerAndController/README.md

 <br>

 # **Lap/Gate Sensing**
 This project was originally designed for slot car racing, and as such, is a lane based controller.
 Pins `A0-A3` serve as lap trigger inputs to support 1-4 lanes/racers.
 When enabled during an active race, a triggering signal on any given pin is counted as a lap for the associated racer.
-In the breadboard layout and wiring diagram push buttons are used to simulate lap triggers, though in practice, any number of analog or digital triggering methods can be used.
+In the breadboard layout and wiring diagram push buttons are used to simulate lap triggers.
+In practice, any number of analog or digital triggering methods can be used.
+Essentially, any signal change on the pin will be considered a gate trigger.

 ## **Port Register Pin Change Interrupts**
 In order to detect laps as fast as possible this project uses pin change interrupts.
-One reason to use pins A0-A3 for our lap sensors is that they can be analog or digital, the other is that they all share the same port interrupt (PCINT1).
+One reason to use pins A0-A3 for our lap sensors is that they can be treated as analog or digital, the other is that they all share the same port interrupt vector (PCINT1_vect), which means we can read them all at the same time.

+This article is a very good explanation of [pin change interrupts](http://electronoobs.com/eng_arduino_tut132.php) which are the type of interrupts we are using here.

-Arduino pin change interrupts is a huge topic covered in great detail by the defacto Arduino Bible on [Interrupts by Nick Gammon](http://gammon.com.au/interrupts).
-The part discussing the interrupts used in this project, is under the post "Pin Change Interrupts" about 3/4 down the page.
+> *There are other kinds of interrupts that can be used with Arduino as well.
+For a more comprehensive guide, see Nick Gammon's posts on [Interrupts](http://gammon.com.au/interrupts).
+The part discussing the interrupts used in this project, is "Pin Change Interrupts" about 3/4 down the page.*

 When an interrupt on a pin is enabled, any signal change on any pin in the interrupt block will trigger immediate execution of the 'Interrupt Service Routine' function, `ISR()`.
 The main code loop will be paused until this function is finished and then it will go back to the point in the main loop that it previously left.